Docokids/Fever-module-chatbot/docs/Project_charter.md

 ## ⚖️ Licensing Strategy

-To maximize impact, innovation, and scalability, Docokids is committed to an **open-source approach under the Apache 2.0 License**.
+To maximize impact, innovation, and scalability, Docokids is committed to an **open-source approach under the GNU GPL v3.0 License**.
 This licensing choice ensures that:

-- The chatbot’s model architecture, inference code, and open-access data sources are publicly available.
+- The chatbot's model architecture, inference code, and open-access data sources are publicly available.
-- Developers and researchers can freely use, modify, and distribute the technology with proper attribution.
+- Developers and researchers can freely use, modify, and distribute the technology under the same GPL v3.0 terms.
+- All derivative works must also be released under the GPL v3.0 license, ensuring the software remains free and open.
 - Proprietary user interactions remain confidential, with only aggregate insights shared to uphold privacy and ethical AI standards.

 We follow industry best practices in data governance through:

 - GitHub-based contribution workflows
 - A well-documented code of conduct
-- Compliance with UNICEF’s data privacy guidelines
+- Compliance with UNICEF's data privacy guidelines

 ---